Flesh-Eating Bacteria Found in Seaweed on Florida Beaches: Risks and Prevention Tips

 With the warming of the oceans, a species of so-called “flesh-eating” bacteria is developing in the oceans.
 It was found in seaweed on some beaches…

-With the warming of the oceans, a species of bacteria called “flesh eater“, found in algae brown called “sargassum”, multiply and could cause infections potentially fatal in humans, reports the magazine Insiderciting the research work of scientists from the Florida Atlantic University (FAU) which were published in early 2023 in the revue Scientific Reports.
-These bacteria, called Vibrio Vulnificus, lie in hot water (over 20°C)and develop in important masses of brown algae that bloom in the‘Atlantic Ocean et which wash up on the beaches in particular of Florida (southeastern United States), such as the famous Miami Beach and Key Biscayne. ingested by humans when he many contaminated or raw shellfish, especially oystersthis bacterium could cause a so-called “flesh-eating” infection or “necrotizing fasciitis” resulting in symptoms such as watery diarrhea, fever, chills, nausea and stomach cramps, usually appearing within 24 hours after ingestion.
+With the warming of the oceans, a species of bacteria called “flesh eater“, found in algae brown called “sargassum”, multiply and might cause infections potentially fatal in humans, reports the magazine Insiderciting the research work of scientists from the Florida Atlantic University (FAU) which were published in early 2023 in the revue Scientific Reports.
+These bacteria, called Vibrio Vulnificus, lie in hot water (over 20°C)and develop in important masses of brown algae that bloom in the‘Atlantic Ocean et which wash up on the beaches in particular of Florida (southeastern United States), such as the famous Miami Beach and Key Biscayne. ingested by humans when he many contaminated or raw shellfish, especially oystersthis bacterium might cause a so-called “flesh-eating” infection or “necrotizing fasciitis” resulting in symptoms such as watery diarrhea, fever, chills, nausea and stomach cramps, usually appearing within 24 hours following ingestion.
 It is reminiscent of the brain-eating amoeba, a unicellular microorganism of the species Naegleria fowleri who lives in the fresh water whose temperature exceeds 25°C (lake, rivers, etc.) and which has gone so far as to cause deaths in the United States.

 Do not drink sea water!